NvC-DmN-CH/AutoMDL/README.md

 # How to use:

-- Save .blend file anywhere in `models`
+- Save .blend file anywhere in a models folder

 - Select a visual mesh and hit `Update MDL`